denisro2010/elk_stack_7.9/README.md

 # ELK Stack 7.9 - Docker 🦌 🐳

-Docker images of the ELK stash, set to retrieve data from local HTTP APIs
+--Docker images of the ELK stash, set to retrieve data from local HTTP APIs--

+Please EDIT the file "logstash_http_poller.conf" in order to access your own HTTP APIs.

 Run it using the command "docker-compose up"